Dale1201/bbref-scraper/README.md

+# Basketball Reference Scraper

-- A web-scraper to grab player data from https://www.basketball-reference.com/
+- A web scraping tool designed specifically for extracting basketball player data from Basketball Reference (https://www.basketball-reference.com).
-- Built with Go using Colly library
+- Developed using Go, leveraging the powerful Colly library to efficiently navigate and scrape data from the web pages.
+- Outputs scraped data in JSON format (players.json and players-playoffs.json), making it easy to integrate with other applications